cpske/ISP/feedback/labexam2-feedback.md

 ```
 This test is brittle because:

-1. Assumes the context variable name is named `todo_list`.
+1. Assumes the context variable name is `todo_list`.
 2. Assumes `todo.__str__` returns only `self.description`.

 More robust (not brittle):